-SBC has identified a requirement for several infrastructure projects to maintain and improve natural and semi-open spaces.

-All types of open spaces require improved access and signage to and around sites.

-Hedgerows require restoration, ponds require improvement, and meadow grasslands require new maintenance equipment.
+- 11.3 SBC has identified a requirement for several infrastructure projects to maintain and improve natural and semi-natural spaces.
+All types of open spaces require improved access and signage to and around sites. - 11.4 Hedgerows require restoration, ponds require improvement, and meadow grasslands require new maintenance equipment.
 Woodlands require planting, vertical structure improvements, and clearance to improve and extend habitats.
-SBC aims to create new wildflower grasslands and ponds.

-The estimated cost of these projects is £800,000.
+SBC aims to create new wildflower grasslands and ponds. - 11.5 The estimated cost of these projects is £800,000.